oriaaana/lsr-enrichment-nanopore/README.md

-# LSR Enrichment — Nanopore Analysis
+# Nanopore Analysis of Mined LSR

-Code and pipeline used to quantify the enrichment of computationally mined large serine recombinase (LSR) variants following selection.
-Pre-selection ("input") and post-selection ("output") libraries were sequenced on a MinION Mk1D, and enrichment was calculated per candidate variant from the resulting read counts.
+Code used to quantify the enrichment of computationally mined large serine recombinase (LSR) variants following selection.
+Pre-selection ("input") and post-selection ("output") libraries were sequenced on a MinION Mk1D.
+Enrichment was calculated per variant.

 ## Enrichment metric